bcornec/wod-set/profile/ADMIN-GUIDE.md

 * PowerShell module
 * Python Library

-You will start by moving to your public backend forked repository and apply the necessary changes before committing and push locally.

-Then you will perform a merge request with the main repository.
-We plan to integrate here  in a proper CICD (continuous integration continous development) pipeline to allow a vagrant based test deployment.
-Whenever someone performs a merge request on the main repo, the test deployment task kicks in and deploys a virtual backend server on which the new version of the installation process is automatically tested.
-When successful, the merge request is accepted.
-Once merged, you will need to move to your backend server and perform git remote update and git rebase on the wod-backend directory.
-Once done, you will then be able to perform the installation process.
+You'll work as the `wodadmin` user in its home directory, under the `wod-backend` subdirectory.
+As this environment is a clone of the project's repository, the best practice is to fork it (typically on github directly) and commit your changes to it in order to avoid loosing them when the upstream projects makes modifications.
+We would welcome changes that are beneficial for the overall project of course, felle free to submit pull requests.

+In order wof your modifications to be taken in account, you'll need to run the `wod-deliver` script manually.

-### Regular maintenance of the backend server:
+### Regular maintenance of the backend server

-On a daily basis, some tasks are launched to check the integrity of the backend server.
-Some tasks are related to the security integrity of the system.
-The following playbook is at the heart of this verification: **wod-backend/ansible/check_backend.yml**.
+On a daily basis, some tasks are launched through this same `wod-deliver` script in order to check the integrity of the backend server.
+Some tasks are related to the security and integrity of the system.
+The following playbook is at the heart of this verification: `wod-backend/ansible/check_backend.yml`.
 Full version of the file is available [here](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_backend.yml) for review.

 It checks a quite long list of items like:

-* Wod System compliancy: is this really a WoD system? by calling out [check_system.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_system.yml) playbook.

-This first check includes:

 * nproc hard and soft limits
 * nofile hard and soft limits
 * Setup sysctl params
   * net.ipv4.tcp_keepalive_time, value: "1800"
   * kernel.threads-max, value: "4096000"
   * kernel.pid_max, value: "200000"
   * vm.max_map_count, value: "600000"
   * Setup UDP and TCP firewall rules
 * Enable services:

-  * Firewalld
+  * firewalld on Rocky based systems
-  * Ntp
+  * ntp
-* Student Management:
+* Students (Linux users) Management:
   * Ensure limits are correct for students accounts
   * Copy the skeleton content under /etc/skel
   * Test `.profile` file
-  * Ensure vim is the default EDITOR
+  * Ensure vim is the default EDITOR (of course :-)
   * Setup `logind.conf`
   * Manage `/etc/hosts` file
-  * Install the pkg update script
+  * Install the packages update script
-  * Setup `crontab` for daily pkg security update
+  * Setup `cron` for daily package update
   * Deliver create/reset/setup scripts as ansible template for variable expansion
   * Install utility scripts
-  * Deliver the system scripts (`cleanup-processes.sh.j2`)
+  * Deliver the system scripts (such as `cleanup-processes.sh.j2`)
-  * Installation of the cleanup-processes script
+  * Installation of the cleanup-processes service
   * Setup weekly cleanup processes task
   * Enable WoD service
+  * Ensure dedicated students group exists
+  * Ensure students (Linux users) exist with their home directory
+  * Setup ACL for students wrt JupyterHub configuration
+  * Setup default ACL for students wrt JupyterHub configuration
   * Test private tasks YAML file
   * Call private tasks if available.
 It performs the private part before users management to allow interruption of the deliver script during normal operations - waiting till end of users management can take hours for 2000 users.
 Potential impact: private scripts are run before users creation, so may miss some part of setup.
-* User Management:

-  * Remove existing JupyterHub users
-  * Remove Linux users and their home directory
-  * Ensure dedicated students groups exist
-  * Ensure Linux students users exists with their home directory
-  * Ensure JupyterHub students users exist
+  * Ensure JupyterHub users exist
-  * Setup ACL for students with JupyterHub account
-  * Setup default ACL for students with JupyterHub account

-A similar set of scripts exist for the different parts of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml)for frontend server for instance).
+A similar set of scripts and features exist for the different components of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml) for frontend server for instance).

-You should now have a better understanding of the maintenance tasks associated to the backend server.
-Similar actions are available for the other components of the project.
-Checking tasks have been created for the frontend and api-db server.
-Having now mostly covered all the subjects related to the backend server from an infrastructure standpoint, it is high time to discuss the content part.
-In my next blog, I plan to describe the workshop creation process.
-Time to understand how to build up some content for the JupyterHub server!

-If we can be of any help in clarifying any of this, please reach out to us on [Slack](https://slack.hpedev.io/).
-Please be sure to check back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
-Also, don't forget to check out also the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops)!
-Willing to collaborate with us?
-Contact us so we can build more workshops!
-In this article that is part of our series dedicated on [open sourcing of our Workshops-on-Demand project](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), I will focus on the steps necessary  to build up a new workshop.
-In my previous posts, I have already covered most of the pieces on how to set up the infrastructure to support the workshops.
-Now let's focus a little more on the content creation.

-# Overview
+# Creating a new workshop and integrating it in the WoD platform

 Let's start with a simple flowchart describing the 10000-foot view of the creation process: